JoonghoonChoi/joonghoonchoi/README.md

 ## I'm interested in..
 🚀 　getting insight from data

+📊 　data visualization

-💼  　solving business and real world problem
+💼  　solving real world problems in business

 🤖  　using ML/DL framework